The Real Housewives of New York City (Courtesy Wikipedia, the free encyclopedia)

 Main article: Carole Radziwill

-Best-selling author and journalist Carole Radziwill (née DiFalco) grew up in upstate New York and attended school at Hunter College and New York University, where she earned BA and MBA degrees, respectively.
-She enjoyed a long, award-winning career in journalism at ABC News with Peter Jennings" documentary unit and at PrimeTime Live and 20/20, which garnered her three EMMYs®, a Robert F. Kennedy Humanitarian award, and a GLADD Award.
+Best-selling author and journalist Carole Radziwill (née DiFalco) grew up in suburban Rockland County, New York 15 miles north of Manhattan.
+She attended school at Hunter College and New York University, where she earned BA and MBA degrees, respectively.
+She enjoyed a long, award-winning career in journalism at ABC News with Peter Jennings' documentary unit and at PrimeTime Live and 20/20, which garnered her three EMMYs®, a Robert F. Kennedy Humanitarian award, and a GLADD Award.
 Carole left ABC News in 2003 to write her first book, titled What Remains: A Memoir of Fate, Friendship and Love, a moving account of her life, her marriage to fellow ABC News Producer Anthony Radziwill, and their heartbreaking battle with cancer.
 It spent over 12 weeks on The New York Times Best Seller List, and was nominated for the Books for a Better Life Award.
-Carole is a frequent contributor to Glamour magazine and is finishing her first novel, a fictionalized sequel to her memoir titled Widow"s Guide to Sex and Dating.
+Carole is a frequent contributor to Glamour magazine and is finishing her first novel, a fictionalized sequel to her memoir titled Widow's Guide to Sex and Dating.
 She lives in the West Village with Margaret, her dog.
-Marital Status: Widowed, In a relationship

 Heather Thomson

-A businesswoman, Heather Thomson is the creator of Yummie Tummie by Heather Thomson.
-She is a married mother of two - Jax, 6, and Ella Rae, 4.
+A businesswoman, Heather Thomson is the creator of Yummie Tummie shapewear.
+She is a married mother of two " Jax, 6, and Ella Rae, 4.
 The idea for Yummie by Heather Thomson was born shortly after she had her children and was disappointed by existing shapewear.
 In addition to her professional work, Heather supports several charitable initiatives, including Kellner Family Pediatric Liver Disease Foundation and City of Hope.
-Marital Status: Married

 Bethenny Frankel (born November 4, 1970), is an author, entrepreneur, and natural foods chef.
-At the beginning of the series, she was not married and was one of the few cast members who were not actual housewives, despite the show's title.
+At the beginning of the series, she was not married, despite the series' title.
 She eventually married Jason Hoppy on March 28, 2010.
 Then on May 8, the couple gave birth to their first child, a girl whom they named Bryn.
 Her marriage and motherhood were documented on her own spin-off reality shows, Bethenny Getting Married? and Bethenny Ever After....
+She and her husband eventually divorced.

 Jill Zarin

 Jill Zarin, (Born November 30, 1963; Woodmere, New York), is married to Bobby Zarin, owner of Zarin Fabric Warehouse and Home Furnishings, a home furnishing and fabric store on the Lower East Side, which has been featured on the show.
-Jill does marketing for the store; she holds a real estate license.
+Jill does marketing for the store.
 She has a daughter Allyson from a previous marriage.
 The Zarins currently live on the Upper East Side of New York.
 Their summer home in The Hamptons, featured on the show, was sold in 2009.

 Zarin attended Simmons College, began her career as Assistant Buyer at Filene's, and went on to become the National Sales Manager/Vice President of Great American Knitting Mills Jockey division.